isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-sleep/index.md

 The spider's brain is a little different from the human brain.
 Therefore, the arachnids won't get bored in their "rest" or "sleep" mode.
 But some spiders may take naps at night.
 But hunting spiders posses more powerful eyesight compared to those that build webs. for example, wolf spiders will attack and chase their prey.

 Crab spiders will just sit around waiting to ambush their prey on the leaf and flower.
-In addition, jumping spiders will use their great [hearing capability](https://pestpolicy.com/do-spiders-have-ears/), intelligent and eyesight.
+In addition, jumping spiders will use their great [hearing capability](https://pestpolicy.com/do-spiders-have-ears/),intelligent and eyesight.

 ##  Lifestyle of the Arachnids